Texas Public Information Act FAQs

 - The request must be made in writing.
 The TPIA is triggered when a person submits a written request to the agency.
 Note, the request must ask for information that is already in existence.
 Written requests include a request submitted by hand delivery, U.S. Mail, email or fax.
 Please download and complete CapMetro's official form for requestors to help expedite the process.

 - Employees must direct all requests to our public information request site at capmetro.org/legal to follow the procedures posted there.

-- There is no “magic language” required to trigger the Texas Public Information Act.
-However, the written request must be for a piece of information or document that can be produced, not just by asking a question.
+- There is no specific language required to trigger the Texas Public Information Act.
+However, the written request must be for a particular piece of information or document that can be produced, not just by asking a question.

-- If staff requires clarification from the requestor on the content of the request for information, they should notify Public Information Coordinator to do so on their behalf.
+- If staff requires clarification from the requestor on the content of the request for information, they should notify the public information coordinator to do so on their behalf.
 In your request for clarification, please indicate what types of questions need to be asked of the requestor in order for you to identify what they are asking for.
-It is helpful to provide some examples of documents that their request could but may not be what they actually seek.
-Staff should notify Legal with their request for clarification within 5-business days upon receipt of the written request.
+It's helpful to provide examples of documents that their request could include but may not be what they actually seek.
+Staff should notify Legal with their request for clarification within 5 business days upon receipt of the written request.

 - Yes.
-If staff requires additional time to gather information responsive to the request beyond the 10-day response time, then staff must notify Legal within 5-business days of initial request and provide the anticipated date as to when the information will be provided.
+If staff requires additional time to gather information responsive to the request beyond the 10-day response time, then staff must notify Legal within 5 business days of the initial request and provide the anticipated date as to when the information will be provided.

 - Yes, in some instances.
-Under the TPIA, charges to produce information compiled and maintained by the Authority may incur a charge if it is more than 50 pages.
+Under the TPIA, charges to produce information compiled and maintained by the agency may incur a charge if it is more than 50 pages.